GreptimeTeam/docs/docs/reference/sql-tools.md

     ```

     For more information, see the [MySQL Driver Documentation](https://github.com/go-sql-driver/mysql?tab=readme-ov-file#system-variables).
   </TabItem>
 </Tabs>

 ### Raw SQL

-It is recommend using raw SQL to experience the full features of GreptimeDB.
+It is recommended to use raw SQL to experience the full features of GreptimeDB.
 The following example shows how to use raw SQL to query data.

 <Tabs groupId="programming-langs">
   <TabItem value="Java" label="Java">
     ```java
     try (Connection conn = getConnection()) {
       Statement statement = conn.createStatement();